HLevering/python_lectures/README.md

-# python_lectures
+# python_lectures - a python crashcourse
-some lectures to teach python
+This is small course to teach the basics of python and programming